-- Record: Starting a new recording syncs to the next beat ONLY if synced to an external MIDI clock source and AFTER having received a MIDI Start command.
+- Record: Starts a new recording synced to the next beat ONLY if synced to an external MIDI clock source and AFTER having received a MIDI Start command.
 Otherwise, this begins recording on the next tick.

 - Play: No action.

-- Stop: Only used for tap tempo.
+- Stop: No action.